boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/elastic-search.md

 ![Drag and drop table](/static/assets/working-with-datasource/data-connectors/images/Elastic-search/Draganddroptable.png#max-width=100%)

-3. After dragging and dropping the required table, you can do data modeling such as [Joining Tables](/working-with-data-sources/data-modeling/), [Formatting Columns](/working-with-data-sources/data-modeling/), [Configure Data Filters](/working-with-data-sources/data-modeling/), and [Configure Expression Columns](/working-with-data-sources/data-modeling/) can be done.
+3. After dragging and dropping the required table, you can perform data modeling tasks such as [Joining Tables](/working-with-data-sources/data-modeling/), [Formatting Columns](/working-with-data-sources/data-modeling/), [Configure Data Filters](/working-with-data-sources/data-modeling/), and [Configure Expression Columns](/working-with-data-sources/data-modeling/) can be done.

 ### Data Preview
 1. To view the data from the selected table, select the `Update` button.